UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module5/module5_01.md

 Let’s start with an example of what the syntax looks like.

-Perhaps we want to introduce ourself in our code by using the object called `my_name`.
-Here we use a verb called `print()` that simply prints the object or string set as it’s argument:
+Perhaps we want to introduce ourselves in our code by using the object called `my_name`.
+Here we use a verb called `print()` that simply prints the object or string set as an argument:

 ``` python
 my_name = 'Hayley'